nim-lang/atlas/doc/atlas.md

 ### UpdateProjects / updateDeps [filter]

-Update every project / dependency in the workspace that has a remote URL that matches `filter` if a filter is given.
+Update every project / dependency in the project that has a remote URL that matches `filter` if a filter is given.
 The project / dependency is only updated if there are no uncommitted changes.